-- We will follow University guidance and requirements for masking, including any updates made during the semester.
-It will remain a principle of this class-section that, out of respect for the health of housemates and others in regular contact with members of our community, we will be respectful of masks in the classroom.
-Masks are required during office hours and in FH-403.
-Will be modified if needed. - No eating in the classroom.
+- It will remain a principle of this class-section that, out of respect for the health of housemates and others in regular contact with members of our community, we will be respectful of masks in the classroom.
+Mask covering over your nose and mouth are required during office hours and in FH-403, or with any in person interaction with the instructor (such as questions before/after the lectures/discussions, questions during the exams).
+Will be modified if needed.

+- No eating in the classroom.
 If you need to eat, please kindly step out of the classroom. - Absolutely no to any type of electronic communication and using phones or/and smart watches, computers, tablets during the class time.
 If you have an emergency communication, please let Dr. Pine know right before the class starts. - Using of tablets and computers will be allowed only for planned in class activities and will be announced by the instructor. - Absolutely NO RECORDING on any device and any app.
-For example: you are not allowed to use recording functionality in Notability app. - The course content is broken into modules by topics/chapters and into weeks by pace: Week 1 through Week 16. - Homework will be in the form of WileyPlus every week and will be due every Friday 11:59pm, no penalty 48 hours emergency or special case personal extension may be given, there may be changes in the due dates the weeks of the exams (make sure to follow announcements in class).
+For example: you are not allowed to use recording functionality in Notability app.
+Exceptions are given in the Student accommodation section. - The course content is broken into modules by topics/chapters and into weeks by pace: Week 1 through Week 16. - Homework will be in the form of WileyPlus every week and will be due every Friday 11:59pm, no penalty 48 hours emergency or special case personal extension may be given, there may be changes in the due dates the weeks of the exams (make sure to follow announcements in class).
 Additional low penalty flexibility is embedded in each homework please follow the policies on WileyPlus.
 Students must start working on these assignments as soon as it is released to prevent missing the due dates.
 The flexibility that considers personal and global unforeseen circumstances is already embedded in the grading scale.
 Email requesting additional extensions (for any reason) may not be accommodated.
 It is students' responsibility to check on WileyPlus daily.
-Students must supplement this mandatory homework with the end of chapter problems (solution for these problems is given in the back of the textbook). - Any additional material if assigned will be posted on Sakai.
+Students must supplement this mandatory homework with the end of chapter problems (solution for these problems is given in the back of the textbook).
+A good indication of the progress is if a student can complete the homework without any notes, and any material within a short time period (usually 50 minutes but it may very based on the length and complexity of the problems). - Any additional material if assigned will be posted on Sakai.
 If posted on Sakai students must follow all the directions given in the handout. - Discussion-meetings will be in the form of individual and group work.
 Students MUST come prepared to participate in a verbal and non-verbal form.
 Usually, no material will be allowed to be used during the Discussion-meeting activities, hence all students must review the lecture material, before coming to the class.
-Almost every discussion-meeting will be concluded with the graded submission. - Discussion-meetings activities if collected will be collected during the scheduled Discussions ONLY without announcement in advance, through the Gradescope only, in a group submission only, in the announced format only, without notifications.
+Almost every discussion-meeting will be concluded with the graded submission. - Discussion-meetings' activities if collected will be collected during the scheduled Discussions ONLY without announcement in advance, through the Gradescope only, in a group electronic submission only, in the announced format only, without notifications.
 If collected will be graded as zero or one.
 These points will contribute to participation category of the total grade.
 The points are granted ONLY if the submitting student attends the scheduled meeting and follows all the directions and formats.
 Failure to submit due to a technology difficulty will not be a reason for resubmission or any points.
 If a student missed the Discussion/submission due to sickness, work, family reasons, or other catastrophic event up to two missed submissions will be a drop (no late submissions are allowed).